Please feel free to comment on my review.

 Although I enjoyed ‘The Sensorites’, I must admit I found this story pretty average and didn’t find it exciting as other ‘Doctor Who’ stories.
 The story isn’t terrible by any means, but I found the pacing so slow in this one, especially when we’re on the spaceship compared to being on the Sense-Sphere.

 The story was made by two directors, Mervyn Pinfield and Frank Cox.
-Mervyn Pinfield, who was the associate producer of ‘Doctor Who’, has been known to direct stories to be ‘slow to the point of static’, according to Maureen O’Brien when recording a DVD commentary for ‘The Space Museum’.
+Mervyn Pinfield, who was the associate producer of ‘Doctor Who’, has been known to direct stories in a ‘slow to the point of static’ manner, according to Maureen O’Brien in the DVD commentary for ‘The Space Museum’.

 The earlier episodes of the story were hard-going for me, especially when aboard the spaceship with our TARDIS regulars.
 On the Sense-Sphere itself, things became more interesting when they get to the heart of the matter about the Sensorites and what was going on in their conflict with humanity.

 Elements of the story were interesting, especially when a few Sensorites go rogue and become not as gentle and friendly as the Doctor and his friends seemed to believe.
 I would have liked this to have developed further by the story’s conclusion.
 Sadly it wasn’t the case which I’ll get onto later on.